simylein/minecraft-server/README.md

 If you know what your are doing feel free to edit it to suit your needs.

-It look like this: (the empty variables are filled with the content your provided in setup.sh)
+It looks like this: (the empty variables are filled with the content your provided in setup.sh)
 ```
 screen='/usr/bin/screen'
 java='/usr/bin/java'